GeetanjaliGoswami/Personal-task-manager/README.md

 ### Node.js

-JavaScript runtime environment used to run the server.
+JavaScript runtime used to run the server-side application.

 ### Express.js

-Used for building RESTful APIs and handling HTTP requests.
+Used to build RESTful APIs and handle HTTP requests.

 ### UUID